Paris Musee des Automates or Paris Automaton Museum

-The Musee des Automates is a small museum in Paris that has displays of mechanical toys and strange machines from times gone by, and this is also linked with the Musee de la Magie for somewhere unusual to discover that will fuel the imagination.
+The Paris Musee des Automates, or translated the Paris Automaton Museum, is a small Paris museum that has displays of mechanical toys and strange machines from times gone by, and this is also linked with the Musee de la Magie for somewhere unusual to discover that will fuel the imagination.

 About the Musee des Automates